epam/osci-working-group/README.md

 ## 💼 License

-This repository is licensed and made available by the OSCI Maintainers under the <> License.
+This repository is licensed and made available by the OSCI Maintainers under the Creative Commons Attribution 4.0 International License.